WD Green Data Recovery Part 1: PCB Analysis and Preamp Diagnosis

 Power Draw Reveals the Problem

-A healthy WD Green typically draws roughly 1.75 amps on the 12V rail at startup and settles to about 0.45 amps during idle operation.
-This drive pulled 2.5 amps.
-That five-fold spike indicates an electrical short somewhere, but not where.
+A healthy WD Green typically draws roughly 1.75 amps at startup and settles to about 0.45 amps during idle operation.
+This drive pulled sustained high current and failed to drop to idle, indicating an electrical short somewhere.
 The short could be on the PCB, in the motor, or in the head stack assembly.

 To isolate the source, the technician swaps in a known-good PCB from a matching WD Green donor (revision 2060-701537).
 The power draw stays at 2.5 amps.
 Since a good PCB did not fix it, the problem is inside the drive itself.